vivekranjansahoo/ObsScaLytics_atlan/README.md

  ┣ 📜 README.md            # Full documentation with diagrams & use cases
  ┣ 📜 architecture.md       # Deep dive into system design
  ┣ 📜 observability-guide.md # Explanation of OpenTelemetry integration
- ┗ 📜 CONTRIBUTING.md      # Guidelines for extending the project

 ```

 ## API Example